use-inkubator/Ecosystem-Grants/applications/Wasm Smart Contract Bounty (Ink!).md

     fn get_amounts_in(&self, amount_out: Balance, apath: [AccountId; 2]) -> Result<[Balance], ()>;
 }
 ```
-- An overview of the technology stack to be used: Rust, !ink
+Technology stack to be used: Rust, !ink .
+We will also provide a documentation of the core components and architecture.
-- Documentation of core components, protocols, architecture, etc. : to be deployed
-- PoC/MVP or other relevant prior work or research on the topic: we only have a detailed desciption of the workflow of the project, would be happy to provide per request.
-- What your project is _not_ or will _not_ provide or implement : not sure, what to say.
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious:
-Rust monorepository with the source code, and some basic UI for the functionality (can be discussed further)
+Deliverables will include a Rust monorepository with the source code, and some basic UI for the functionality (can be discussed further)

-Things that shouldn’t be part of the application:
-- The (future) tokenomics of your project
-- For non-infrastructure projects—deployment and hosting costs, maintenance or audits
-- Business-oriented activities (marketing, business planning), events or outreach

 ## Team :busts_in_silhouette: